katerinanavab/webdocs/docs/unit02/notes203.md

 The `@keyframes` at-rule references the 'change-color' name we defined earlier.
 Then, we use the `from` and `to` properties to change the `background-color` of `#ball` from red to green.

+{:.highlight}
-It's important to know that keyframes use a percentage to indicate the times for an animation to take place and that the `from` and `to` statements are actually aliases for `0%` and `100%`, respectively.
-You can read `from/0%` as meaning 'at zero seconds' and `to/100%` as 'at 2 seconds' according to our `animation-duration` in our example from above.
+It's important to know that keyframes use a percentage to _indicate the times for an animation to take place_ and that the `from` and `to` statements are actually aliases for `0%` and `100%`, respectively.
+You can read `from/0%` as meaning '_at zero seconds_' and `to/100%` as '_at 2 seconds_' according to our `animation-duration` in our example from above.
 There is no hard and fast rule on whether or not you should use `from/to` or `0%/100%`.
-Just pick a style and be consistent with it.
+Just pick a style and be consistent with it!

-The `@keyframes` at-rule also defines one animation cycle.
+The `@keyframes` at-rule also **defines one animation cycle**.
 So if we were to change our `animation-iteration-count` from earlier to 2 then the ball would change its `background-color` from red to green, then from green to red, and then the animation would stop.
-Be careful not to think of one iteration as a complete loop, but rather a single cycle from beginning to end (or end to beginning when alternating the direction).
+Be careful not to think of one iteration as a complete loop, but rather a **single cycle** from beginning to end (or end to beginning when alternating the direction).

-Now it's time to introduce the shorthand notation for our animation properties and glimpse a little into the added flexibility of the keyframe notation.
-Check out the live example below then have a look at the notation.
+Now it's time to introduce the **shorthand notation** for our animation properties and glimpse a little into the added flexibility of the keyframe notation.
+Check out the live example below then have a look at the notation:

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="css,result" data-slug-hash="zYExOLQ" data-editable="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">